CEO Pay-TV Platforms

-Nico was appointed to his current position in February 2012.
-Over the last 14 years, he has driven numerous important initiatives and projects in the organisation.
-He started his journey with the Naspers Group in 1998, playing a key role in listing MIH Limited on the NASDAQ and Amsterdam stock exchanges, and in establishing the related governance, compliance and financial structures that followed.
-In 2004, Nico was named Group CFO of MultiChoice SA and during his tenure in this position he spearheaded the implementation of corporate governance risk management and BEE compliance.
-In 2009, he was appointed as CEO for MultiChoice SA, where he spent three years before taking on his current role.
-During his career at MultiChoice SA, Nico has also held several other executive positions.
-These include CEO of the Group’s insurance cell-captive; chairman of the MultiChoice Employment Equity committee and various other steering committees; fiduciary trusteeship to the Group’s pension, medical aid and investments funds; as well as executive director and public officer to various operational companies in the Group.
-As an executive member of the MultiChoice South Africa Group, Nico was part of the team that was instrumental in significantly growing the subscriber base and successfully expanding the local operations.
+Nico Meyer has been with the Naspers Group for over 16 years and has driven numerous key initiatives within the organisation.
+He played a key role in listing MIH Limited on the NASDAQ and Amsterdam stock exchanges, and established the related governance, compliance and financial structures that followed.
+In 2004, Nico was named Group CFO of MultiChoice SA and during his tenure he spearheaded the implementation of corporate governance risk management and BEE compliance.
+In 2009, he was appointed as CEO of MultiChoice SA, where he spent three years before taking on his current role as CEO of MultiChoice Africa which is responsible for operations in 50 countries in Sub-Saharan Africa.
+As CEO of MultiChoice Africa, Nico is responsible for the significant growth of the subscriber base and the successful expansion the DTT (GOtv) operations.
 Nico qualified as a chartered accountant (CA (SA)) in 1992 after completing his BComm Honours degree at the University of Johannesburg.
-He is a member of the Chartered Institute of Management Accountants (UK) and successfully completed the examinations to qualify as a Certified Public Accountant in the USA.
-Prior to joining the Naspers Group, Nico held the position of Senior Audit Manager at Price Waterhouse Coopers (South Africa).
-During the latter part of his career at PWC he also completed a two-year secondment programme in the USA, specialising in telecommunications clients.
+He is a member of the Chartered Institute of Management Accountants (UK) and qualified as a Certified Public Accountant in the USA.

 Patricia van Rooyen